tmdenddl/GitHub-Action/demo.md

     Then there are other files which are just requirements and dependencies for the application

 ### In this demo, I will be creating a workflow based on the Action for Python application provided in the Marketplace
+    Everytime we make a change to the Flask web app and push the code change to the master, we have to run Pytest to check for  any errors.
+    Once everything has been verified as error free, we need to push the code to Heroku server for deployment This is the CI/CD pipeline for this repository which will be set up by customizing the workflow file

     The workflow will be triggered when the code has been pushed or pull request has been made to the master

 ### In the workflow, we will be executing the following tasks: